2023 Masters Tournament field: Players, rankings

-The 2023 Masters Tournament field is set with the passing of the typical PGA Tour tournament entry deadline.
+The 2023 Masters field is set with the exception of a spot available to the winner of the Valero Texas Open.
+There is no PGA Tour tournament entry deadline, as invited players can register right up until the tournament begins.
 The field is set for this event, played at Augusta National Golf Club in Augusta, Ga., from April 6-9, 2023.

-This is set to be a 87- or 88-player field is played out over four days, with this event marking the 27th event of the 2022-2023 PGA Tour regular season.
+This is set to be an 88- or 89-player field is played out over four days, with this event marking the 25th event of the 2022-2023 PGA Tour regular season.

 We do not have Monday qualifiers for this event, with Augusta National inviting players to compete at their discretion based on published criteria.